 To help with homeschooling multiple ages and simplify planning, I expanded our read aloud time to include other activities.
 That’s where Family Time comes into play.

 What kind of activities did we include in Family Time?
-It varied through the year as to what my goals were for that year.
+It varied through the year as to what my goals were for that year and what type of homeschool teaching I thought was most important at the time.

 The most important aspect of Family Time was reading aloud with my kids.
 Each morning we started our day with a 1-hour Family Time, which included 30 minutes of reading classics and entertaining books to our kids.